 When people think of taking an epic trip to Canada, there’s so much to think about before you get on the plane to go!
 The second-largest country in the world by land, Canada takes up a whopping 11% of the Earth’s landmass.
 This means that you really need to narrow down exactly what you want to do here when you start planning a trip to Canada.
-You’ll need to make sure you plan where to go, check on eTA requirements, make a budget, and more.
+For example, a trip to Banff is very different than a trip to Montreal, plus you’ll need to make a budget, check on eTA requirements, and more.

 Whether you’re looking for an epic trip to one of Canada’s amazing cities or something more rugged at one of the country’s fabulous national parks, here’s exactly how to plan a trip to Canada so you can enjoy a stress-free time once you get here!

 Follow these thirteen steps, and you’ll find that planning a trip to Canada is easier than it seems.

 1. Commit to a Trip Budget

 Canada can seem like a bargain if you’re coming from the United States or Great Britain, but it’s by no means a budget travel destination.
 Now that I spend so much of my time traveling around Eastern Europe, I am extra sensitive to just how expensive a country Canada is for travelers.
 You need to commit to a budget before you start booking things so that you can try to keep your costs under control.